johnobc11/coding-challenge/README.md

 API
 # If running on a windows machine, i have written this on a windows machine :
-Replace, the build under scripts under package.json with "build": "del -rf build && tsc --outDir build", otherwise keep rm -rf build && tsc --outDir build
+Replace, the build under scripts under package.json with "build": "del -rf build && tsc --outDir, it will ask Are you sure , just type Y and enter

+otherwise keep rm -rf build && tsc --outDir build

 1) npm install